 Yes, collaboration is better face-to-face.
 But is the office the best place for that?
 Aside from the strange tension of hierarchy, and the worry of interrupting solo workers, maybe your office just isn’t that… good.
 Remote working means teams can meet up in a location of their choosing, whether it’s a coworking space, park, or restaurant.
 If you want creative juices flowing, then why not be creative with the location?

 Whatever your preference, it might be time to listen to your employees.
 What do they really want?
 Are you willing to accommodate their preferences, or do you need help addressing the things that are putting them off the office?
 Either way, your best bet is our Returning to the Workplace survey.

-Ask your team for their thoughts, and you can find the perfect balance – and so you can get answers fast, we’re offering a 21-day free trial.
-Try it today:
+Ask your team for their thoughts, and you can find the perfect balance – and so you can get answers fast, you can get started for free today: